 Chronologically the Tomb corresponds to the Monte Alban II-III A era (200 to 600 CE).

-It is a small adobe and stone construction located inside building B, it is certainly an altar built over a stuccoed platform, it faces a small patio to the west, the portico is composed of two monolithic (Monte Alban style) cylindrical columns on the right side, a rectangular niche was found.
+It is a small adobe and stone construction located inside building B, it is certainly an altar built over a stuccoed platform, it faces a small patio to the west, and the portico is composed of two monolithic (Monte Alban style) cylindrical columns on the right side, a rectangular niche was found.
 The entire building was painted yellow ochre.
 It might have had a religious significance as its orientation.

 Esta estructura conectaba al sur con el conjunto B, de la misma altura.
 Es realmente una pequeña terraza que conectaba al sur con el conjunto D, aun no excavado.